 Students must study the following eight core units:

-- Dynamic Websites – builds on existing knowledge of both databases and web design in order to build dynamic websites and also equips students with a range of skills to present content on the World Wide Web.
+- Dynamic Websites – This module builds on existing knowledge of both databases and web design in order to build dynamic websites and also equips students with a range of skills to present content on the World Wide Web.

 Assessments for all units are offered in a number of assessment cycles throughout the year.
 All units, except the project, are assessed by assignments and/or examinations.